frank-64/ToBeFrank/_posts/2023-12-18-github-copilot-investigation.md

 ### Visual Studio Code GitHub Copilot Extension
 ![Visual Studio Code Good Reviews](https://raw.githubusercontent.com/frank-64/ToBeFrank/master/assets/images/vs-code-good-reviews.png)

-Pitch to my company why we should/shouldn't use it

 In my eyes, I do not see AI as a threat to the jobs of Software Engineers.
 It's purely a tool that, when used correctly, can increase the efficiency of certain day-to-day tasks.
 There are many stages of the Software Development lifecycle which simply cannot be completed by an AI (at the moment) and the main ones are centred on determining what the client/product owner wants then subsequently prioritising and breaking down these requirements.
 You could say that AI is a headless chicken that regenerates its head upon proper direction and relevant context from the prompter.